madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 After user research, the next step was auditing existing systems – both to understand what we currently had and to define what we wanted.
 This meant taking a ton of screenshots, mapping out workflows, and documenting every friction point along the way.

-Again, including practice-side workflows was important – I wanted to ensure consistency between what patients see in the portal and what providers see in the EHR.
+Again, including practice-side workflows was important – I wanted to ensure consistency between what patients see in CareSpace and what providers see in the EHR.
 This would help both groups communicate more effectively and avoid confusion when discussing results.

 I also broadened my research beyond our own system, looking at other apps for inspiration.
 Some were in the health tech space, like **OneMedical, Apple Health, MyChart,** and **Runkeeper,** while others were strong examples of general data visualization, like **Betterment, Google Analytics, Apple Stocks,** and **AccuWeather.**

 I didn’t do this in a vacuum, either – I encouraged the team to contribute inspiration, which helped me see a more well-rounded picture of what “good” looks like.

-From these audits, I built a comprehensive picture of the pain points and shortcomings we needed to address, along with a clear vision of how the portal could evolve into a system that presents complex lab data in a way that’s both clear and easy to understand.
+From these audits, I built a comprehensive picture of the pain points and shortcomings we needed to address, along with a clear vision of how CareSpace could evolve into a system that presents complex lab data in a way that’s both clear and easy to understand.

 ### Insights from data analysis